Jim Baldwin lives in Utah, and is concentrating on

 researcher for the men of USS S-28 and of USS Herring.
 She has diligently worked on the search for the

-USS Bullhead, as well as the men with ties to
+USS Bullhead, and USS Grayback, as well as the men with ties to

 Wisconsin and Minnesota.
 She is also researching the men who were lost on the submarines that were built in Manitowoc, Wisconsin - USS Golet, USS Kete, USS Lagarto, and USS Robalo.